ni/nimi-python/docs/nidigital/class.rst

             :param file_path:

                 Absolute file path of the binary .digipat pattern file to load.
-Specify the pattern to burst using the :py:meth:`nidigital.Session.ConfigureStartLabel` method or the **startLabel** parameter of the :py:meth:`nidigital.Session._burst_pattern` method.
+Specify the pattern to burst using the :py:meth:`nidigital.Session.ConfigureStartLabel` method or the **startLabel** parameter of the :py:meth:`nidigital.Session.burst_pattern` method.